 Patient with non-ST-elevation myocardial infarction; or

-Patient who experiences recurrent acute coronary syndromes (unstable angina/myocardial infarction) despite ongoing therapy with clopidogrel.
+Patient who experiences recurrent acute coronary syndromes (unstable angina/myocardial infarction) despite ongoing therapy with clopidogrel.; or

 Note: Per American Heart Association: Acute Coronary Syndrome is defined as those situations where the blood supplied to the heart muscle is suddenly blocked.

-CYP450 genotyping (CYP2D6) may be considered medically necessary for individuals with Huntington's disease being considered for treatment with a doseage of tetrabenazine (Xenazine) greater than 50mg/day.
+CYP450 genotyping (CYP2D6) to determine drug metabolizer status may be considered medically necessary for individuals with the following:

 Repeat CYP450 genotype testing (CYP2C19, CYP2D6) for the above medically necessary indications have no proven value and is considered investigational.